26 Lavender Spring Nails That Feel Fresh, Soft, and Totally Wearable in 2026

 10. Frosted Lavender

 A dusty, almost chalky lavender with a satin-to-matte finish.
-Think of it as the 2026 update to the classic pearl nail cooler, more fashion-forward.
+Think of it as the 2026 update to the classic pearl nail, same softness, but without the sheen that dates the look.
+It photographs especially well in natural light and pairs cleanly with gold jewelry.

 11. Lavender Sugar Nails